Kolman-Freecss/kf-monolith-clients-bank-devops/README.md

 ## 🔐 Security

 - Sensitive credentials should be stored in Jenkins Credentials
-- The `.env` file should never be committed to the repository
+- The `.env` file is automatically ignored by git (listed in .gitignore)
+- Use Personal Access Tokens instead of passwords when possible
+- All tokens should have minimal required permissions:
-- Use secrets for production environment
+  - Docker token: only for push/pull access
+  - GitHub token: only repo and package access

 ## 📝 Additional Notes